Pipedream with Dylan Pierce

 00:09:39 - Anthony Campolo

-Yeah, the funny thing about cold starts is it's the type of thing that if you have an app where people can wait like a couple seconds, like, it's not really a big deal, but if you have an app that like starts up on a Lambda, you're screwed because you've just caused your entire app to always load slowly every single time.
-And this is a huge problem actually for Redwood, that required us to kind of move away from making it lambda only.
+Yeah, the funny thing about cold starts is it's the type of thing that if you have an app where people can wait a couple seconds, it's not really a big deal.
+But if you have an app that starts up on a Lambda, you're screwed because you've just caused your entire app to always load slowly every single time.
+And this is a huge problem, actually, for Redwood that required us to kind of move away from making it Lambda-only.

 00:10:09 - Dylan Pierce